 "Nominee's last name_grad program_Yerex.pdf", and upload it through the nomination form.

-- A nominating letter from the nominee’s major professor or unit chair/head addressing the following:
+A nominating letter (1 page maximum) from college leadership or the nominee’s major professor, unit chair/head addressing the following:

 For questions about this award or any Graduate School administered awards, please contact our Graduate Scholarships and Fellowships team